 In partnership with Cornwall-based EGS Energy, the Eden Project have planning permission for a 5-7MW deep geothermal power plant, taking energy from a natural fracture zone in the granite.
 It hopes to produce enough electricity to power the Eden Project and around 7,000 houses.

 Two boreholes, each around 25cm wide will be drilled into the rock to a depth of around 4.5km.
-Similar to the United Downs technology, water will be pumped down one borehole into the natural fracture zone, heated by the radiogenic granite to approximately 180°C and then extracted by the second borehole.
+Similar to the United Downs system, water will be pumped down one borehole into the natural fracture zone, heated by the radiogenic granite to approximately 180°C and then extracted by the second borehole.
 The hot water will be used in a binary power plant to make electricity.